cyberbotics/webots-doc/guide/web-streaming.md

 IP and ports between should match.
 The port should not be used by another application.

+### Network settings

+The Webots streaming server is simply  running on the local computer on a given port (`1234` by default, but it can be modified from the [command line arguments](starting-webots.md#command-line-arguments)).
+This port should not be used by another application.
+In order to be visible from the outside network, the port should be open (e.g. on simple networks, this can be done by modifying the NAT settings of the router).
+The firewall of the local computer may complain about this operation, in this case, please modify its settings.

 ### How to embed a Web Scene in your Website

 Similarly to [this section](web-animation.md#how-to-embed-a-web-animation-in-your-website),